developerprince-eng/VillageWorkerCLI/README.md

 ```

 #### NOTE:
 config might run into errors in deployment is so please contact [Developer Prince](prince@techvillage.org.zw) or manually set up. with the above steps.
-In addtion config does not support automated HerokuCLI installation and setup
+In addition config does not support automated HerokuCLI installation and setup

 Now that we are done let do the magic I suggest for scaffolding a new project you need to used git bash if on windows if on linux just use bash.
 The create directory of where you want scaffold a project and run your console in th create folder perform step: 5 in the `Requirements` section once an ssh section is created then either of the following commands, and see magic happen.